PHILIPS HIGH SCHOOL

-The practical subjects (Music, Drama, Art, Design Technology, Computing and PE) will assess the practical work students produce.
+The practical subjects (Music, Drama, Art, Design Technology, Computing and PE) will assess the practical work which students produce.
 These assessments will often take place over a series of lessons, normally culminating in a final performance or piece of work.
 This is then used to assess a pupil’s benchmark.

 Key Stage Four

 At KS4, the progress of pupils at Philips High School is judged against a pupils’ threshold target.
 The threshold target is an end of KS4 target based upon the child’s ks2 scores.
 In Maths the Maths KS2 score is used to create the threshold target.
 In English, the reading KS2 target is used to create the threshold target and in all other subjects, a combination of both the KS2 Maths and Reading Scores is used to create the Threshold target.
 The Threshold target is designed to achieve a Sisra SPI score of 0.
 This means that the child will achieve the National average grade, based on their own prior attainment as a minimum at GCSE Level or equivalent.
 The Threshold target is only shared with Staff and not the individual pupil.
 As above, if a pupil does not have KS2 results, they will be given a targets based on the school’s internal assessment data.

 If a pupil has SEND, the threshold target and pupil target will be agreed by the SENCO and DHT (QofE).
 Similarly, if the target is too challenging for any pupil, this might be altered to reflect a target which might be more appropriate for that pupil, while still remain aspirational.

-What do the new GCSE Grades mean?
+What do the GCSE Grades mean?

 GCSE Grade Boundaries